AlbedoOrg/Albedo/README.md

 ### Assigning values

-Albedo wouldn't be a truly flexible library if the only thing it can do is read values from properties and fields.
-It can do other things as well; closely related to *reading* values is *assigning* values.
+Albedo wouldn't be a truly flexible library if the only thing it could do is to read values from properties and fields.
+It can also do other things; closely related to *reading* values is *assigning* values.

 Assume that you have a class like this: